-Current groundwater monitoring activities are performed pursuant to the long-term23 operations and maintenance plans for OU-2,24 OU-3,25 and OU-4.26 Exhibit 1 shows the locations of the current well sites monitored for OU-2 through OU-4.
+Current groundwater monitoring activities are performed pursuant to the long-term operations and maintenance plans for OU-2, OU-3, and OU-4.
+Exhibit 1 shows the locations of the current monitoring well sites monitored for OU-2 through OU-4; some wells sites have multiple wells at various depths.